ibraheemzulfiqar/MonoUI/README.md

 # MonoUI

-MonoUI extands material3 design system for more flexibility.
+MonoUI extends material3 design system for more flexibility.